Otoplasty (Ear Pinning)

 Younger children recovering after otoplasty require close attention to ensure they don’t remove bandages or engage in physical play that may compromise the results.
 Most children need to avoid normal outdoor activities for at least a week after surgery.

 All patients return home with a thick bandage wrapped around their heads to help maintain the ears’ new position.
 That’s usually replaced with lighter bandages a few days later.
 Older adolescents and adults can usually return to school or work 3 days after the procedure, although experiences vary.

 Otoplasty provides lasting changes the shape or size of the ears, and most patients are extremely satisfied with their results.
-Dr. Chang encourages patients or the parents of younger patients to contact him with any questions during the recovery process.
+We encourage patients or the parents of younger patients to contact us with any questions during the recovery process.